telerik/teststudio-docs/docs/general-information/test-results/executive-dashboard/reports.md

 ---
 # Reports

-## Project View
+## Report Definitions

-In the Project View you see all remotely executed test list results per project.
-They are sorted first by **Favorites** (the star icon) and then by the **Last Run Start Time** column.
+In the Report Definitions you see a list of all predefined report definitions.
+They are sorted first by **Favorites** (the star icon) and then by the last saved or created definition.
+Each definition shows a report for one or more test lists and for the specified time frame.

-The field selections and favorites are saved locally per browser and per selected project.
+The definitions, marked as favorites, are saved locally per browser.

-![Project View][5]
+![Report Definitions][1]

 * **Select project** - Select a Test Studio project from a drop-down list.
-* **Refresh interval** - Choose a time interval to refresh the results in the Executive Dashboard.
+* **Create New Report Definition** - Opens the <a href="/general-information/test-results/executive-dashboard/reports#create-report-definition">Create Report Definition</a>, where you can define new report.
-* **Search field** - Filter test lists by name as you type.
+* **Search field** - Filter report definitions by name as you type.
-* **Favorites** - Enable/Disable favorites for a test list.
-Favorite test lists will always appear on top.
+* **Favorites** - Enable/Disable favorites for a report definition.
+Favorite report definitions will always appear on top.

-Last 10 runs are sorted by time of execution and the latest is on the right side.

-### Test Lists View

-This view shows you the remote test list executions and you can change the number of items per page to 5, 10, 20 and 50.
-The results are sorted by Start Time by default.
-You can change the sort by clicking the column's header and use multiple rules at the same time.

-![Project View][6]
+* **Edit Definition** - Opens the <a href="/general-information/test-results/executive-dashboard/reports#edit-report-definition">Edit Report Definition</a>, where you can modify the selected report definition.

+## Create Report Definition

+From this view you can create new report definitions for one or more test lists.
+You can choose the date range for the report details, or use a sliding period to generate a dynamic report for the last days, weeks or months.

+![Date range][2]
+![Sliding period][3]

+* **Name** - Type the name of the report defitinion that will be created.
+* **Selected Test Lists** - Select one or more test lists that will be included in the report.
+* **Time Frame Type** - You can chose between a fixed date range or a dynamic sliding period.
+* **Time Frame Selection** - This option depends on the Time Frame Type selection.
+Data range allows you to choose a start and end date.
+The Sliding period allows you to specify a dynamically changing report for the last days, weeks or months.
+* **Create** - Creates the new report definition.
+This will also generate and open the report, based on the configuration.
+* **Cancel** - Returns back to the previous page without saving the report definition.

+## Edit Report Definition

+Here you can make changes to an already existing report definition or delete it.
+All fields are available to be modified and will be updated, when you save the report definition.

+![Edit Report Definition][4]

+* **Name** - Type the name of the report defitinion that will be created.
+* **Selected Test Lists** - Select one or more test lists that will be included in the report.
+* **Time Frame Type** - You can chose between a fixed date range or a dynamic sliding period.
+* **Time Frame Selection** - This option depends on the Time Frame Type selection.
+Data range allows you to choose a start and end date.
+The Sliding period allows you to specify a dynamically changing report for the last days, weeks or months.
+* **Save** - Saves your changes to this report definition.
+This will also generate and open the  report, based on the configuration.
+* **Delete** - Deletes the report definition.
+* **Cancel** - Returns back to the previous page without saving the report definition.

+## Report Detail

+You can analyze the report details and export it to PDF format, using the Export To PDF button.
+The report is devided into two main sections - **Report Overview** and **Test List Details**.

+![Report Details][5]

 * **Breadcrumb navigation** - Click on the Project name link to navigate back.
-* **View Details** - Drill down to the test list details.

-### Test List Execution Details

-The detailed view of the test list execution shows information about each test.
-You can change the number of tests per page to 5, 10, 20 and 50 and sort the results by multiple columns.

-![Project View][7]

-* **Breadcrumb navigation** - Click on the Project name or the Test List name link to navigate back.
+* **Export To PDF** - Export the current state of the report to PDF format.
-* **Expand Test Details** - Expand the test and view all test steps.
-If there is a Test as Step, you can expand that further.
-* **View Log** - Show the test execution log with option to copy it to clipboard.

-![Project View][8]

-The version and additional information aboute the Executive Dashboard is available in the **About** button in the header.

-![About Page][9]
+### Rerpot Overview

+The Report Overview shows you details about the current report definition and a pie chart of all executed tests.
+The pie chart is devided by the percentage (%) of tests that passed, failed or were not ran.
+You can also hover over each section to show you the exect number of tests in that section.

+![Report Overview][6]

+* **Report Definition Name** - The custom name of the report definition.
+* **Generated on** - Shows the date and time, when the current report was generated.
+It is generated again every time you open it.
+* **Time Frame** - Indicates the time frame of the current report definition, based on the **Time Frame Type** and **Selection**.
+* **Lists Included** - A list of all test lists that are included in the current report.

+### Test List Details

+Every test list has a graphic that shows passed, failed and not ran tests.
+The graphic shows the number of tests executed in the vertical (Y) axis and the time and date of each test list run on the horizontal (X) axis.
+You can also use the following actions against the graphic:

+* Show/Hide test list run dates from the toggle button **Show Run Dates**.
+* Use the mousewheel to zoom in and out.
+* While the graphic is zoomed in, you can drag it left or right to side-scroll.
+* Pless the Shift key and drag to select a section of the graphic.
+* Open the test list results, by clicking on the test list execution in the graphic.

+![Test List Details][7]

-[1]: /img/general-information/test-results/executive-dashboard/fig1.png
+[1]: /img/general-information/test-results/executive-dashboard/reports/fig1.png
-[2]: /img/general-information/test-results/executive-dashboard/fig2.png
+[2]: /img/general-information/test-results/executive-dashboard/reports/fig2.png
-[3]: /img/general-information/test-results/executive-dashboard/fig3.png
+[3]: /img/general-information/test-results/executive-dashboard/reports/fig3.png
+[4]: /img/general-information/test-results/executive-dashboard/reports/fig4.png

-[5]: /img/general-information/test-results/executive-dashboard/fig5.png
+[5]: /img/general-information/test-results/executive-dashboard/reports/fig5.png
-[6]: /img/general-information/test-results/executive-dashboard/fig6.png
+[6]: /img/general-information/test-results/executive-dashboard/reports/gif1.gif
-[7]: /img/general-information/test-results/executive-dashboard/fig7.png
+[7]: /img/general-information/test-results/executive-dashboard/reports/gif2.gif
-[8]: /img/general-information/test-results/executive-dashboard/fig8.png
-[9]: /img/general-information/test-results/executive-dashboard/fig9.png